QuickBooks Receipt Forwarding Errors: The Complete Troubleshooting Guide

 Expensent is not magic — it cannot fix QuickBooks' OCR bugs, the 46 KB floor, or the Processing queue backlog.
 Those are Intuit-side problems that only Intuit can fix.
 What it does is repair the forwarding chain itself, layer by layer:

-• Inline-image receipts → re-packaged as proper attachments — Uber, Lyft, Amazon, DoorDash receipts arrive at @qbodocs.com as proper PDF/JPG attachments instead of HTML with embedded cid: images, so OCR has something to read.
+- Inline-image receipts → flagged for review — Uber, Lyft, Amazon, and DoorDash receipts that arrive as HTML with embedded

-• Silent pipeline → a dashboard that shows exactly what got forwarded — instead of staring at QuickBooks silence, you see every invoice Expensent found, what it did with it, and which ones still need your attention.
+cid:images land in the Needs Review category so you know the email has no usable attachment, instead of silently failing at QuickBooks like a blind forward would. - Silent pipeline → a dashboard that shows exactly what got forwarded — instead of staring at QuickBooks silence, you see invoices Expensent identified, what it did with them, and which ones still need your attention.

 For the broader automation picture, see the full QuickBooks invoice automation guide.
 Want to see Expensent's QuickBooks integration in detail?
 See the QuickBooks Integration Page →